stdlibdoh/2-body-problem/README.md

 Overview:

-Coded for "Introduction to Programming" module, Foundation Year in Computing, Goldsmiths.
+Coded for "Foundations of Programming" module, Foundation Year in Computing, Goldsmiths.
 Attempt to simulate the 2 body problem using the Processing Library for Java.

 Instructions: